Americans living abroad and tax filing deadlines

 Both FINCEN Form 114 and IRS Form 8938 require the use of a December 31 exchange rate for all transactions, regardless of the actual exchange rate on the date of the transaction.
 Generally, the IRS accepts any posted exchange rate that is used consistently.
 For more information on exchange rates, see Foreign Currency and Currency Exchange Rates.

-Taxpayers who relinquished their U.S. citizenship or ceased to be lawful permanent residents of the United States during 2020 must file a dual-status alien tax return, and attach Form 8854, Initial and Annual Expatriation Statement.
+Taxpayers who relinquished their U.S. citizenship or ceased to be lawful permanent residents of the United States during the year must file a dual-status alien tax return, and attach Form 8854, Initial and Annual Expatriation Statement.
 A copy of Form 8854 must also be filed with Internal Revenue Service, 3651 S IH35 MS 4301AUSC, Austin, TX 78741, by the due date of the tax return (including extensions).
 See the instructions for this form and Notice 2009-85 PDF, Guidance for Expatriates Under Section 877A, for further details.

 More time is available